 It surprises some to learn:

-- The Churches of Christ denomination is nearly alone among U.S. denominations in generally excluding women from all public worship roles.
+- The Churches of Christ denomination is nearly alone among U.S. denominations and Christianity in completely prohibiting women from all public worship roles.

 What does God’s Girls: Secrets of Leadership for Young Women tell teen girls about women’s roles in the church?

 1. Do You Want to Know a Secret?

 The first secret of leadership told to teen girls by God’s Girls is that God does not want them in “the more visible leadership positions.”